FB Pixel

 • Materials and supplies used in the project

-• Certain temporary structures (scaffolding, fencing, etc.)
+• Certain temporary structures (such as scaffolding or fencing)

 • Some soft costs or extra expenses after a covered loss (varies by policy)

-Coverage is typically written for a specific project, location, and time period, and is subject to defined limits, deductibles, and exclusions.
+Coverage is typically written for a specific project, location, and time period, and is subject to defined limits, deductibles, terms, and exclusions.

 What Is an Installation Floater?